 Dimensions: 9.4 inches x 22.6 inches x 23.6 inches| Weight: 14.30 Kg | Form Factor: Full Tower | Supported Motherboard Form Factors:E-ATX, ATX, Micro-ATX, Mini-ITX | Drive Bays:12x 3.5 inches (4included), 11x 2.5 inches (allincluded) | Fans: Up to 15 fans | Radiator Support: 120 mm - 480 mm

-There are obviously even more RGB options since no modern-day gaming-oriented casing is complete without being littered by RGB.
+There are obviously even more RGB options since no modern-day gaming-oriented casing is complete without some RGB lighting.
 Such as the line going down the front panel of the casing.
 The Enthoo 719 is compatible with ASUS Aura RGB, MSI Mystic Light, Razer Chroma, Gigabyte Fusion 2.0, and even ASRock Polychrome RGB.
 As this covers all prominent motherboard manufacturers, you should have no problem syncing the casings RGB lighting with the rest of your setup.
 The build quality is a bit questionable as it seems a bit too flexible in some places or a bit too thin in others.
 Hopefully, this will not prove to be a cause for issues down the road but it is worthwhile to notice before you spend close to what the Phanteks Evolve X can be bought at.

 4. Thermaltake Core W200